omahs/gitbook-1/our-data/tutorials/solana-tutorials/exploring-transactions-in-solana.events.md

 This transaction had a token transfer coming from ‘7GpPYj...’ but we don’t see Marinade Finance listed anywhere in the programs... !
 What are these other programs?
 Are they also creating staking transactions?

-After more digging and thinking we decided see the first program above doesn’t transfer any mSOL, so it can’t be a deposit, but the second program ‘mRefx8...’ _does_ contain a deposit.
+After more digging and thinking we decided to see the first program above doesn’t transfer any mSOL, so it can’t be a deposit, but the second program ‘mRefx8...’ _does_ contain a deposit.
 It turns out that if we [search Github for that program](https://github.com/search?q=mRefx8ypXNxE59NhoBqwqb3vTvjgf8MYECp4kgJWiDY\&type=code) we find evidence it’s connected to [Marinade’s Referral Program](https://docs.marinade.finance/partnerships/referral-program) — aha!
 We conclude users are in fact making staking deposits into Marinade here, but through the referral program, and we probably should include these in a thorough analysis of Marinade staking deposits.

 ## Conclusion & Takeaways